Part 4

 Messaging Systems

-This in mind we can design our first application that uses messages for communication.
+With these in mind, we can design our first application that uses messaging for communication.

 • Fetcher, which fetches unprocessed data and passes it to NATS.